 Jason Arison was ranked one of Forbes Israel's Top Ten Influencers in the World of Art (2012), and he received the prestigious King Solomon Award for The Ted Arison Family Foundation's support of the America-Israel Cultural Fund (AICF) (2012).

 Shlomit de Vries serves as the CEO of The Ted Arison Family Foundation since 2011.
 For almost two decades since joining the Arison Group in 1999, she has served in various positions, including personal assistant to owner Shari Arison, Director of Donations for Organizations Division at the foundation, Deputy CEO, and Deputy Chairman of the foundation.

-Shlomit serves as co-chairman of the Forum of Foundations in Israel since 2011, she is a member of the Forum for Foundation Leadership in Israel within the framework of Shitufim - Strategies for Social Impact, a member of the Council on Foundations, a member of the Presidential Volunteer Medal Selection Committee (2013), and a board member of the Jewish Funders Network (JFN).
+Shlomit served as co-chairman of the Forum of Foundations in Israel from 2011 till 2014, she is a member of the Forum for Foundation Leadership in Israel within the framework of Shitufim - Strategies for Social Impact, a member of the Council on Foundations, a member of the Presidential Volunteer Medal Selection Committee (2013), and a board member of the Jewish Funders Network (JFN).

 Deputy CEO & CFO